hallzyx/cryptoon/ARCHITECTURE.md

 ## System Overview

-Cryptoon is a decentralized manga/webtoon marketplace built on Base Sepolia using Coinbase Developer Platform.
+Cryptoon is a Web3 manga/webtoon reader built on Base Sepolia using Coinbase Developer Platform.
+It's designed as a freemium reader where:
+- **All chapters except the latest are free** for everyone
+- **Latest chapter requires payment** (0.01 USDC) to support creators
+- **100% of payments go directly to creators** (zero commission)
+- **Community-focused** - Not a closed marketplace, but an open reader platform

 ---